100 free things to do in Edinburgh: a full list of free attractions in the city, both indoors and outside.

 38) The Grassmarket and the Covenanters memorial – Edinburgh’s Grassmarket was a important business hub documented way back to the 1400’s.
 It’s now a busy tourist spot full of shops and restaurants, and home to the Covenanters memorial – where hundreds of people were hanged for their religious beliefs and various other crimes.

-Free Nature related things to do in Edinburgh
+Free nature related attractions in Edinburgh

 39) Botanic Gardens – These huge gardens are free to visit, and perfect for exploring, or simply relaxing, on a fine day.
 They are the second oldest botanic garden in Britain, and run regular free guided tours in the mornings.